deepkit/deepkit-website2/src/pages/documentation/app/logger.md

 # Logger

 Deepkit Logger is a standalone library with a primary Logger class that you can use to log information.
-This class is automatically available in the Dependency Injection container of your Deepkit Framework application.
+This class is automatically available in the Dependency Injection container of your Deepkit application.

 The `Logger` class has several methods, each of which behaves like `console.log`.